 We take out our trash to make our surroundings clean and protect ourselves from harmful bacteria and viruses.
 However, most of our household waste, such as food and yard waste, ends up in sanitary landfills.
 Unfortunately, this contributes to the growing environmental problems.

-Without proper waste management disposal, many items that shouldn’t often end up in landfills.
-Uncontrolled landfill problems do not only contribute to water and soil pollution but air pollution as well.
+Without proper waste management disposal, uncontrolled landfill problems contribute to water and soil pollution and air pollution.
 When organic landfill waste decomposes, some of them emit toxic gases.
 Harmful landfill gases (LFG) can cause smog, which worsens respiratory health problems like asthma.